isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ![](assets/headless-adaptive-form-with-google-material-ui-components.png)

-The major steps involved in using Google Material UI components as custom components to render a Headless Adaptive Forms are:
+The major steps involved in using Google Material UI components to render a Headless Adaptive Form are:

 ![](assets/headless-forms-graphics-source-main.svg)